AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/classic_fold_left_first.doc.md

 ## Description

 `Typelivore::ClassicFoldLeftFirst` accepts a list of elements and produces a function.
-When invoked with an operation, the function left-folds the list with the first element as the initiator.
+When invoked by an operation, the function left-folds the list with the first element as the initiator.
 The type result of the operation is used for continuation.
 <pre><code>   E<sub>0</sub>, E<sub>1</sub>, E<sub>2</sub>..., E<sub>n</sub>
 -> Operation